Skip to content

 aivi.duration gives you a Duration domain instead of passing around plain Int values.
 That makes time-related code easier to read: 5sec says more than 5000.

-A Duration is a domain over Int, so construction and unwrapping are explicit.
+A Duration is a domain over Int, so construction is explicit; the carrier is always accessible via .carrier.

 Import